davide-marino00/PBI_DOCS/refac.md

 			    [ContractHours]
 			)
 ```
 - **DAX Explanation (Generated):** This DAX expression calculates the total expected contract hours for employees on a weekly basis.
-Here's a breakdown of what it does in simple business terms:
+Here’s a breakdown of what it does in simple terms:

-1. **Data Source**: It uses a table called `vw_missing_timesheet`, which likely contains records of timesheets for employees, including the week, employee ID, and their contract hours.
+1. **Data Source**: It uses a table called `vw_missing_timesheet`, which likely contains records of timesheets for employees, including their contract hours and the week associated with each entry.

-2. **Grouping Data**: The `SUMMARIZE` function groups the data by two key fields: `Week_` (which represents the week of the year) and `EmployeeID` (which identifies each employee).
-This means it organizes the data so that we can look at each employee's hours for each week separately.
+2. **Grouping Data**: The `SUMMARIZE` function groups the data by two key pieces of information:
+   - The week (`vw_missing_timesheet[Week_]`)
+   - The employee ID (`vw_missing_timesheet[EmployeeID]`)

-3. **Calculating Maximum Contract Hours**: For each group (each employee in each week), it calculates the maximum contract hours using `MAX(vw_missing_timesheet[ContractHours])`.
-This is important because if an employee has multiple entries for the same week, we want to consider only the highest contract hours they are expected to work.
+   For each unique combination of week and employee, it calculates the maximum contract hours (`MAX(vw_missing_timesheet[ContractHours])`).
+This means if an employee has multiple entries for the same week, it will only take the highest contract hours recorded for that week.

-4. **Summing Up Contract Hours**: After summarizing the data and determining the maximum contract hours for each employee per week, the `SUMX` function then adds up all these maximum contract hours across all employees and weeks.
+3. **Calculating Total**: The outer `SUMX` function then takes the summarized data (which now has unique week-employee pairs with their maximum contract hours) and sums up the "ContractHours" for all these pairs.

-In summary, this DAX expression effectively totals the highest expected contract hours for each employee for each week, giving a clear picture of the total expected work hours across the organization for the specified time period.
+In summary, this measure provides the total expected contract hours for all employees across different weeks, ensuring that if there are multiple records for an employee in a week, only the highest contract hours are considered.
+This helps in understanding the overall expected workload for employees on a weekly basis.

 **`MISSING%`**